Tracking LLM Brand Citations: A Complete Guide for 2026

 If your brand appears with accurate, positive context, you earn consideration.
 If a competitor appears instead, you lose ground before the sales cycle even begins.

-LLM citation tracking measures how often AI systems:
+LLM citation tracking in AirOps or other AEO tools measures how often AI systems:

 How LLM citation tracking differs from traditional rank tracking